 Northern Higashiyama is a great place to stay especially if you like a greener area.
 You probably need to rent a bike to get around, especially for going shopping or eating in various restaurants.
 Worry not, there are always restaurants around.
 Don't expect to find many hotels in the areas but you will find some authentic ryokans and guesthouses.
 This area is home to a multitude of temples, so it's a fantastic place to spend a day visiting those beautiful Shinto shrines and Buddhist temples with perfectly trimmed gardens.

-Why stay in Kyoto Northern Higashiyama
+Pros for Kyoto Northern Higashiyama